J-Sonnn/FastFoodService/README.md

 3. **employee-application**: An application for fast-food employees, providing functionality for order processing and inventory management.

-## Technologies

-The project is written in Java using the Spring framework.
-Each application uses Spring Boot for simplified configuration and deployment.

 ## Technologies and Dependencies

 The project is built using the following technologies and dependencies: